Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 23.43.44 UTC
+- WIB: Minggu, 22 Februari 2026 00.35.52 UTC
-- WITA: Minggu, 22 Februari 2026 00.43.44 UTC
+- WITA: Minggu, 22 Februari 2026 01.35.52 UTC
-- WIT: Minggu, 22 Februari 2026 01.43.44 UTC
+- WIT: Minggu, 22 Februari 2026 02.35.52 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational